97-cosmin/Playwright_Projects/README.md

 This will install all necessary packages, including Playwright.

-4. Run Tests
+4. Run Tests in Headless Mode
-After installing the dependencies, you can run the tests using the following command:
+By **default**, Playwright runs tests in headless mode, meaning the browser runs in the background without a visible UI.
+This makes tests run faster and is useful for CI/CD pipelines.

+To execute tests in headless mode, use:

        npx playwright test